-New York City is once again dumping millions of gallons a day of turbid water from its Ashokan Reservoir into the Lower Esopus Creek.
-Let’s demand better ways to manage this water supply in the face of climate change – and protect communities downstream.
+After New York City dumped millions of gallons a day of turbid water from its Ashokan Reservoir into the Lower Esopus Creek, we scored a major victory as a new plan to protect the creek was announced.

-One way New York City manages this challenge is to dump massive amounts of muddy water from the reservoir into the Lower Esopus Creek, which flows 32 miles from the reservoir to the Hudson.
-These releases are the least expensive way for the DEP to preserve the quality of NYC drinking water.
-However, this “solution” only shifts costs and consequences onto farmers, businesses, residents and communities downstream.
+Previously, one way New York City managed this challenge was by dumping massive amounts of muddy water from the reservoir into the Lower Esopus Creek, which flows 32 miles from the reservoir to the Hudson.
+These releases were the least expensive way for the New York City Department of Environmental Protection (DEP) to preserve the quality of NYC drinking water.
+However, this “solution” only shifted costs and consequences onto farmers, businesses, residents and communities downstream.

 Learn more